The-AI-Alliance/.github/profile/README.md

 #### Open Agent Lab

-The _Open Agent Lab_ is a platform supporting many of the other initiatives and projects.
+The _Open Agent Lab_ is a platform supporting many of the other initiatives and projects, as discussed [above](#open-agent-lab-description).

 <div class="table-wrapper">
   <table>